Table of Contents

 Seven-service comparison — at a glance

-From the 225+ services in KanseiLink MCP's dataset, we pulled the seven mature MCP servers with at least 40 field reports each.
+From the 225+ services in KanseiLink MCP's dataset, we pulled the seven mature MCP servers with at least 40 reports each.
 All use OAuth 2.0 (or OAuth 2.0+PKCE) — so the auth method is controlled and the variance we observe lives elsewhere.
+Measured success-rate data is still being accumulated by KanseiLink, so the table marks that column as "observing."

 (7 services)

-Key finding: every one of these seven services uses the same family of OAuth 2.0 auth, yet success rates span 28.4 points.
-The conventional wisdom — "as long as it's OAuth, agents will be fine" — does not survive the data.
+Key observation: every one of these seven services uses the same family of OAuth 2.0 auth, yet the pattern of reported errors and friction varies widely.
+The conventional wisdom — "as long as it's OAuth, agents will be fine" — does not survive scrutiny.
 What separates the leaders from Chatwork is not the auth method; it is everything that happens after the token is granted.

 Force 1: Rate-limit tightness